jesvijonathan/JOS-Animation-Library/README.md

 ## About This Project

 JOS is a simple & easy to use animation library package to instantly add professional animation to your website.
 It was built to make my life easier while developing websites & comes with tons of features and is fully customizable.
 It is lightweight & has a very small footprint.
-The best part of all is that it has No/Min toll on performance.
+The best part of all is that it has no (\*minimum) toll on performance.

 - Open source, no download or install, just add a script tag (Embed).
 - Includes Preset and expert custom animation options.